orange-cloudfoundry/gobis/README.md

 ## Running a standalone server

-You can run a prepared gobis server with all default middleware in one command line, see repo https://github.com/orange-cloudfoundry/gobis-server
+You can run a prepared gobis server with all default middlewares in one command line, see repo https://github.com/orange-cloudfoundry/gobis-server .

+This server can be ran on cloud like Kubernetes, Cloud Foundry or Heroku.

 ## FAQ